jasheloper/random-name-gen/README.md

 - The worker will listen for the message from the main script.

-- Once the message is received, a conditional is set up which checks for `generate` (?)
+- Once the message is received, a conditional is set up which checks for `generate`.

 ```
 addEventListener("message", (message) => {